Skip to content

 Does Clover Park Technical College Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-Clover Park Technical College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.07%, in line with strong performers nationally.
-Access is a real strength here: roughly 14.6% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+Clover Park Technical College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.07%, in line with strong performers nationally.
+Access is a real strength here.
+Roughly 14.6% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 7.3% go on to reach the top of the income ladder.
-The median family income of students sits near $65,300, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $65,300, a snapshot of the campus's socioeconomic mix.

 1.07%